statgen/locuszoom/assets/docs/rendering_layouts.md

 }
 ```

-Explanation: a data layer will not fetch from a source unless the fields array references at least one piece of data from that source.
-Since the genes source bypasses explicit fields, it uses a dummy field to trigger the request.
+> Explanation: a data layer will not fetch from a source unless the fields array references at least one piece of data from that source.
+Since the genes source contains special code to bypass fetching explicit fields, the data layer uses a dummy field to trigger the request.

 Most standard data types use the system of exact field names.
-A more detailed guide is beyond the scope of this tutorial; this behavior is governed by the `extractFields` method of `LocusZoom.Data.Source`.
+A more detailed guide is beyond the scope of this tutorial; this behavior is governed by the `extractFields` method of `BaseAdapter`. (see: [guide to working with data](data_retrieval.html))

 ## Working with the Registry
 Typically, LocusZoom layouts are loaded via the registry, a set of pre-made reusable layouts.
 The act of fetching a layout converts it from the abstract definition to one that works with a specific dataset.